-E.F.N.F.
-Trinity River was surveyed from its confluence with North Fork Trinity River to an unnamed tributary above East Branch.
+East Fork of the North Fork Trinity River (EFNFTR) was excluded from this year's survey after it was determined that size and high flows impeded proper surveying.
+EFNFTR was previously surveyed from its confluence with North Fork Trinity River to an unnamed tributary above East Branch.
 The unnamed tributary above East Branch was selected as an end point because it was the farthest point accessible from the road within one day's hike.
-Suitable spawning habitat was plentiful above this end point.
-Access is available via FH 421 and several unmarked side roads which terminate at mining claims.

 Deadwood Creek was surveyed from its confluence with the Trinity River to a waterfall barrier 3.82 km upstream.
 Access is available from Deadwood Road.
-Deadwood is final tributary to the Trinity River below Lewiston Dam.
+Deadwood is the uppermost tributary to the Trinity River below Lewiston Dam.

 Dutch Creek was surveyed from its confluence with the Trinity River to a culvert barrier created by a SPI logging road.
 Access is available via Dutch Creek Road, but it is not advisable to drive to the confluence, especially during winter flows.
+Access is available to the uppermost reach via an SPI logging road.

-South Fork of Indian Creek was surveyed from its confluence with Indian Creek to a waterfall barrier

-1.49 km upstream.
+South Fork of Indian Creek was surveyed from its confluence with Indian Creek to a waterfall barrier 1.49 km upstream.
 Access is available Redding Creek Rd. and by an unnamed SPI logging road.
 Avoid the paranoid miner if possible.